Git-Lamurette/Notion-DnD/README.md

 A notion integration utility to build Notion databases and Markdown files.

-This is a project I am working on in my free time as a way to learn python, seeing as there was no solid solution for DND content I though to share it with everyone.
+This is a project I am working on in my free time as a way to learn python, seeing as there was no solid solution for D&D content I though to share it with everyone.
 I welcome any feedback or contributions!

 ## Roadmap